 6.13 An absolute discharge is appropriate in the least serious cases when, despite a finding of guilt, the court considers that no punishment should be imposed.

 6.14 A conditional discharge is appropriate when, despite a finding of guilt, the offence is not serious enough to warrant an immediate punishment.
 The fixed period of conditional discharge must not exceed three years.
 Unless exceptional circumstances are found, a conditional discharge cannot be imposed if the child or young person has received one of the following in the previous 24 months: two or more cautions; or a conditional caution followed by a caution.30

-6.15 A reparation order can require a child or young person to make reparation to the victim of the offence, where a victim wishes it, or to the community as a whole.
+6.15 A reparation order is available only if the offender was convicted of the offence before 28 June 2022.
+It can require a child or young person to make reparation to the victim of the offence, where a victim wishes it, or to the community as a whole.
 Before making an order the court must consider a written report from a relevant authority, e.g. a youth offending team (YOT), and the order must be commensurate with the seriousness of the offence.

 6.16 If the court has the power to make a reparation order but chooses not to do so, it must give its reasons.

 6.17 The court may impose a fine for any offence (unless the criteria for a mandatory referral order are met).
 In accordance with statutory requirements, where financial orders are being considered, priority must be given to compensation orders and, when an order for costs is to be made alongside a fine, the amount of the cost must not exceed the amount of the fine.
 If the child or young person is under 16 then the court has a duty to order parents or guardians to pay the fine; if the young person is 16 or over this duty is discretionary.
 In practice, many children and young people will have limited financial resources and the court will need to determine whether imposing a fine will be the most effective disposal.